iamrajith/5-DaysWithKubernetes/Basic_Unix_Commands/2-FilePermissionAndownership.md

 - Helps track file changes and access patterns.

-Explore these concepts, practice exercises, and master Linux permissions! 🐧🔒
+Explore these concepts, practice exercises, and master Linux permissions! 🐧🔒 Don't miss the next session whcih talk about the special permission.